shantanubharadwaj/arxiv-paper-indexer/README.md

-# arxiv-paper-indexer
+# arXiv Paper Indexer
-Semantic search, clustering, and LLM-driven exploration over the arXiv research corpus.
+A modular system for ingesting, embedding, and indexing arXiv research papers to support semantic search and LLM-based querying.